Recipe: Berries and stone fruit flavor a creamy treat

 Refrigerate the pie, covered, until set, at least 2 hours.
 To serve, top if desired with sweetened whipped cream and additional fruit.

-Here’s the full graham cracker crust recipe; I halved it for the loaf pan (which you can see in the photo below):
+Here’s the full graham cracker crust recipe; I halved it for the loaf pan.

 1-½ cups finely crushed graham cracker crumbs (about 10 double crackers)